dotsilverman/algorithms/_posts/2016-06-08-Boltzmann-Machines-Dima-Kochkov.md

 layout: page
 title:  "Boltzmann Machines"
 subheadline:  "by Dima Kochkov"
-Description: "Boltzmann Machines represent a class of Neural Networks that can be used for unsupervised learning.
+teaser: "Boltzmann Machines represent a class of Neural Networks that can be used for unsupervised learning.
 Inspired by ideas from physics and neuroscience these nets allow a simple, genuine learning rule.
 The learning is based on minimization of Kullback–Leibler divergence between learned probability distribution and the dataset."

 categories:
     - algorithm
 tags:
-    - Machine learning
+    - machine learning
-    - Energy based models
+    - energy based models
-    - Unsupervised learning
+    - unsupervised learning
+image:
+   thumb: "rbm_thumb.png"
 header:
     image_fullwidth: "MachineLearningTheme.png"
 ---